petertea96/intended_serve_direction/ReadME.md

 `src`
 -----
-* Contains some functions that I repeatedly use throughout the project
+* Contains some functions that we repeatedly use throughout the project